syndio/qa-interview-dashboard/README.md

-*   Using any open source tools and language you would like, please write automated end-to-end tests for this feature.
+*   Using Javascript or Python open source tool of your choosing, please write automated end-to-end tests for this feature.
 These should be the tests you consider most critical for testing this feature.
 *   Write manual test cases for anything that won’t be caught by the automation.
 *   Document any bugs you find.
 *   Please package your submission as you would package any code that you'd like to hand off to another developer — runnable and testable.
+Also please share a screencast of your e2e test.
 *   Remember to include a README that tells us how to run your code!